How to Run a Content Audit on Your Competitors Site

 Aside from blog posts, what other content does your competitor have on their website?
 Do they produce videos, infographics, webinars, eBooks, reports, whitepapers, tutorials, or case studies?

-If they do, check out a few of them, note the topics they create these different types of content for, and see how successful they are in gaining social sharing, additional search visibility and backlinks.
+If they do, check out a few of them, note the topics they create these different types of content for, and see how successful they are in gaining social sharing, additional search visibility, and backlinks.
 This can help you determine what content you should produce and whether it will resonate with your audience.

-5. Do they write for other websites?
+5. Do your competitors write for other websites?

 This one you might not discover until you do some backlink checking later on, but see if your competitor writes articles for other sites including general article directories, niche article directories, industry blogs, or industry news sites.

-Guest blogging in particular can be a great way to build links and incoming traffic to their website which means if they are doing it, you probably should be too!
+Guest blogging, in particular, can be a great way to build links and incoming traffic to their website, which means if they are doing it, you probably should be too!

 6. What keywords do they target?

 If your competitor has done any on-site optimization (good or bad), they’ve likely left a nice trail of keywords they are targeting in their website’s title tag, meta description, and meta keywords.
-And particularly, if they haven’t had their website updated in a couple of years since an over-zealous SEO got a hold of it, you might find some keywords stuffed in the footer too!
+And particularly, if they haven’t had their website updated in a couple of years since an over-zealous SEO got a hold of it, you might find some keywords stuffed in the footer, too!

-WebCEO’s content audit tool makes this step very easy: Just enter your competing URL and it will identify keywords that are targeted on that page:
+WebCEO’s content audit tool makes this step very easy: Just enter your competing URL, and it will identify keywords that are targeted on that page:

 WebCEO